flubla/generative-ai-drift/README.md

 ## 6. Generative AI Account Setup
 This project used a free API account at cohere.ai

+Cohere API Trial key is limited to 5 API calls/minute.
+You can continue to use the Trial key for free or upgrade to a Production key with higher rate limits at 'https://dashboard.cohere.ai/api-keys'.

 Open https://cohere.com/
 Click on Try Now button upper right corner.